 - How can I get help or report a problem with the IU Podcast Portal?

-IU has signed an agreement with Apple to make podcasts more readily available to students, faculty, and staff at IU. iTunes U provides access to university information and Oncourse course content directly through iTunes.
+IU has signed an agreement with Apple to make podcasts more readily available to students, faculty, and staff at IU. iTunes U provides access to university information directly through iTunes.
 For more, see What is iTunes U?